Frank Sinatra: Political views and activism

-In the 1980 presidential election, Sinatra supported Ronald Reagan and donated $4 million to Reagan's campaign.
-Sinatra arranged Reagan's Presidential gala, as he had done for Kennedy 20 years previously.
+In the 1980 presidential election, Sinatra donated $4 million to Ronald Reagan's campaign.
+Sinatra arranged Reagan's Presidential gala, as he had done for Kennedy.
 In 1985, Reagan presented Sinatra with the Presidential Medal of Freedom, remarking, "His love of country, his generosity for those less fortunate ... make him one of our most remarkable and distinguished Americans."

+In June 1984, Sinatra performed at the State Dinner in the White House honoring Sri Lankan President J. R. Jayawardena at the invitation of Reagan.

-Santopietro notes that Sinatra was a "lifelong sympathizer with Jewish causes".
+Santopietro notes that Sinatra was a "lifelong sympathizer with Jewish causes."
 He was awarded the Hollzer Memorial Award by the Los Angeles Jewish Community in 1949.
-He gave a series of concerts in Israel in 1962, and donated his entire $50,000 fee for appearing in a cameo role in Cast a Giant Shadow (1966) to the Youth Center in Jerusalem.
-On November 1, 1972, he raised $6.5 million in bond pledges for Israel, and was given the Medallion of Valor for his efforts.
-The Frank Sinatra Student Center at the Hebrew University of Jerusalem was dedicated in his name in 1978.
-He owned a Jewish skullcap, known as a kippah or yarmulkah, which was sold as part of his wife's estate many years after his death.
+Sinatra gave a series of concerts in Israel in 1962 and donated his entire $50,000 fee for appearing in a cameo role in Cast a Giant Shadow (1966) to the Youth Center in Jerusalem.
+On November 1, 1972, Sinatra raised $6.5 million in bond pledges for Israel, and was given the Medallion of Valor.
+The Frank Sinatra Student Center at the Hebrew University of Jerusalem was dedicated in 1978.

-From his youth, Sinatra displayed sympathy for African Americans and worked both publicly and privately all his life to help the struggle for equal rights.
+From his youth, Sinatra displayed sympathy for black Americans and worked both publicly and privately all his life to help the struggle for equal rights.
 He blamed racial prejudice on the parents of children.
 Sinatra played a major role in the desegregation of Nevada hotels and casinos in the 1950s and 1960s.
-At the Sands in 1955, Sinatra went against policy by inviting Nat King Cole into the dining room, and in 1961, after an incident where an African-American couple entered the lobby of the hotel and were blocked by the security guard, Sinatra and Davis forced the hotel management to begin hiring black waiters and busboys.
 On January 27, 1961, Sinatra played a benefit show at Carnegie Hall for Martin Luther King Jr. and led his fellow Rat Pack members and Reprise label mates in boycotting hotels and casinos that refused entry to black patrons and performers.
-According to his son, Frank Jr., King sat weeping in the audience at one of his father's concerts in 1963 as Sinatra sang "Ol' Man River", a song from the musical Show Boat that is sung by an African-American stevedore.
+According to his son, Frank Jr., King sat weeping in the audience at one of his father's concerts in 1963 as Sinatra sang "Ol' Man River", a song from the musical Show Boat that is sung by a black American stevedore.
 When he changed his political affiliations in 1970, Sinatra became less outspoken on racial issues.
-Though he did much towards civil rights causes, it did not stop the occasional racial jibe from him and the other Rat Pack members toward Davis at concerts.